 - Land applications completed in the ideal time frame for reduced phosphorus loss, in July, August or September

 - Costs of all applications involving liquid manure, biosolids or other organic amendments with less than 18 per cent dry matter.
 This includes any material that has a planned application method that includes transfer via pipes or hoses

 - Costs for fields without a demonstrated average soil test value of 20 ppm or less of bicarbonate phosphorus

-- Applications planned outside the ideal time frame (July, August or September) to minimize phosphorus loss
+- Applications completed outside the ideal time frame (July, August or September) to minimize phosphorus loss

 - Any costs for fields that have used organic amendments more than three times in the last five years, as documented by the Farmland Health Check-Up and/or other approved Partnership projects

 - Amendments generated on a farm owned or rented by the same party that owns or rents the field where they will be applied (not at Arm’s Length from the applicant)